 Not surprisingly, with the low body-fat percentage I had maintained for too long, my cycle completely stopped.
 I ignored that until my mother insisted I see a Gynecologist before heading to college.
 The Gynecologist was very nice but quite blunt with me.
 She said, “It’s fine if you never have a cycle again…that is, of course, if you never want to have children someday.”
 Marriage and family were a long way off for me, but it was certainly a dream of mine to have children.
 She prescribed me some progesterone, and away I went to BYU to study Dietetics.

-After earning my first A+ in Nutrition 100 (OK, it was actually a B+, but it was a ‘weed-out’ class and I was a Freshman), I gained an amazing sense of freedom with food.
+After earning my first A+ in Nutrition 100 (OK, it was actually a B+, but it was a ‘weeder’ class and I was a Freshman), I gained an amazing sense of freedom with food.
 I learned that grains are the very staff of life and should never be eliminated from your diet.
 We studied the book, Intuitive Eating (affiliate link) which teaches that there is room for every food in a balanced diet, and restricting foods only makes us want them more.
-The day I re-learned that it was okay to have a scoop of ice cream when I occasionally craved some, my world of food became broadened once again.
+The day I re-learned that it was okay to have a scoop of ice cream when I craved some, my world of food became broadened once again.
 I also learned the hard way on several late-night brownie binges with my roommates that it was miserable to ignore my hunger and fullness cues.
-Once I started eating balanced again, my regular cycles returned.
-The best thing my studies did for me was teach me there is a place for every food in my diet.
-No food should be “off-limits,” and the key to healthy eating was all about balance.
+Once I started eating intuitively, my regular cycles returned.
+The best thing my studies did for me was teach me there is room for every food in my diet.
+No food should be “off-limits,” and the key to healthy eating was all about variety.